thinktandem/thinktandem.io/src/content/articles/lando-blt-acquia.md

 Conclusion
 ----------

 ⚡ Selecting the right tools can make your life easier; your app more stable; your clients happier.
 Everyone is a winner!
-Combine the best in breed tools from local dev with Lando to powerful scalable hosting with Acquia Cloud. ⚡
+Combine the best-in-breed tools from local dev with Lando to powerful scalable hosting with Acquia Cloud. ⚡